lechnerc77/myNewsWrap/episodes/episode050.md

 ## SAP and Microsoft - Combining both worlds

-* Missing the Blog Posts about Azure Synpase integration by Bartosz Jarkowski like [this](https://blogs.sap.com/2021/08/26/azure-synapse-pipelines-and-odata-part-7-delta-extraction-using-sap-extractors-and-cds-views/)?
+* Missing the Blog Posts about Azure Synapse integration by Bartosz Jarkowski like [this](https://blogs.sap.com/2021/08/26/azure-synapse-pipelines-and-odata-part-7-delta-extraction-using-sap-extractors-and-cds-views/)?
 They have been removed: <https://people.sap.com/bartosz.jarkowski4#content:blogposts>
 * [SAP on Azure #57 - The one with the journey from SAP Basis to Power Platform (Nishan Naicker)](https://youtu.be/nKbspchiaEQ)
 * [New sample repo: Intelligent Routing for SAP Cloud Integration with Azure Traffic Manager](https://github.com/SAP-samples/btp-cloud-integration-intelligent-routing)